-- It is used in electrical and electronic industries for making AC rectifiers and mercury vapour lamps.
+- It is used in electrical and electronic industries for making AC rectifiers and Hg vapour lamps.

 - In the laboratory, it is widely used for making thermometers, barometers, manometers, sphygmomanometers, float valves, etc.

-- The compounds such as phenyl mercury (II) acetate and other organomercury compounds have been used as a fungicide and germicide.
+- The compounds such as phenyl mercury (II) acetate and other organomercury compounds have been used as fungicides and germicides.

 - The amalgamation process is used for the extraction of precious metals such as silver and gold.
 It is gradually replaced by the cyanide process.